ERIC RECORDS LOGO ERIC RECORDS Original Versions & The Highest Quality Sound

 Classic Oldies 1965-1969

-But the fun doesn't stop there!
-Dick throws in Janis Ian's controversial protest classic, "Society's Child," the Silkie's Top 10 Beatles cover, "You've Got To Hide Your Love Away," Sir Douglas' stoner travelogue, "Mendocino," and Desmond Dekker's 1969 freak reggae smash, "Israelites."
-Classic Oldies 1965-1969 collects the wildest, best music possible, mirroring the great Top 40 stations of the late 60's.
+But the fun doesn’t stop there!
+Dick throws in Janis Ian’s controversial protest classic, “Society’s Child,” the Silkie’s Top 10 Beatles cover, “You’ve Got To Hide Your Love Away,” Sir Douglas’s stoner travelogue, “Mendocino,” and Desmond Dekker’s 1969 freak reggae smash, “Israelites.”
+Classic Oldies 1965-1969 collects the wildest, best music possible, mirroring the great Top 40 stations of the late ’60s.

 Track Title Artist Chart Date Stereo